Preface from the Authors

 Simply viewing the image will not lead to enhanced insight into the structure.
 Users should hover over key groups and rotate the model to help identify interactions.
 Labeled and interactive computer models offer key advantages over static 2D images.
 Using additional menu items to further interrogate the structure over and above the rendered image offered will lead to increased insight.

 A note on images: Many of the static structures of biomolecules are made with PyMOL.
 The rest are made with iCn3D.
-Effort has been made to use colors optimal to those who are color-blind.
+Efforts have been made to use appropriate colors for those who are color-blind.

 Animations

 Some need words to best understand a difficult concept.
 Others need images.
 Most need multiple modalities.
-For that reason we have incorporated animations of relevant physical and chemical reactions for which we also have imbedded Vcell models.
+For that reason, we have incorporated animations of relevant physical and chemical reactions for which we also have embedded Vcell models.
 These animations were created by Hui Liu (Anne) and Shraddha Nayak from Janet Iwasa's lab.
-In addition we have incorporate metabolic flux animations created by Nayak for key metabolic pathways.
+In addition, we have incorporated metabolic flux animations created by Nayak for key metabolic pathways.

 We hope that all the different learning modalities we incorporate into Fundamentals of Biochemistry will help users comprehend this amazing yet difficult field.